 Patrice contended somebody didn’t have to keep a meticulous house to be a whole woman.
 Theirs wasn’t actually a sty, maybe just more “lived-in” than others who hired a weekly cleaner.
 Having her in-laws look down their noses at her about it didn’t set well either.
 So what if dust crusted a few ceiling fan blades and little cat-hair tumbleweeds wound in behind the t.v. cabinet?

 Priorities changed, and the couple no longer joined everyone for holiday dinners and birthdays.
 “I don’t appreciate their condescension, James.
 They think you’re Ethan Frome or something, I swear!”
-He felt for her and did as much as he could to ease any worry or suffering.
-Daily life became a shared effort in their home, as it should be anywhere, at least in Patrice’s opinion.
+He felt for her and did as much as possible to ease her worry and suffering.
+Daily life became a shared effort in their home, as it should be anywhere, in Patrice’s opinion.
 Why shouldn’t everyone play a part?

 Family members weren’t as vocal about Patrice’s taciturn inclination once she went into hospice care.

-“At least the day turned out nice for her service,” he said leaving the graveside.
-Gravel crunched under their dress shoes and covered the siblings’ awkward silence going to their separate cars.
-His sister’s furrowed brow hinted at a bit of remorse.
+“At least the day turned out nice for her service, though” he said leaving the graveside.
+Gravel crunched under his dress shoes and covered the siblings’ awkward silence on their way to separate cars.
+His sister’s furrowed brow hinted at remorse.
 He thought to himself, “Wouldn’t Patrice have snickered at that?”

-James drove home in dread of a floor that needed swept and dirty dishes awaiting him there.
+James drove home in dread of a floor that needed swept and dirty dishes that awaited him there.
 Those things and a pile of unpaid bills on the table in an otherwise empty kitchen.

 Our Write Side – Two Word Tuesday